mad-lab/transit/src/pytransit/doc/source/CGI.rst

     * It can have many columns but the first must be sgRNA id (as seen in the combined counts file) and the last column must be the strength measurement of the sgRNAs (in publication, extrapolated LFCs calculated through a passaging experiment is used).

-* uninduced ATC file: A two column file of sgRNAs and their abundances in -ATC-induced (no ATC) with 0 drug concentration
+* uninduced ATC file: A two column file of sgRNAs and their counts in -ATC-induced (no ATC) with 0 drug concentration

 * drug : Name of the drug in the "drug" column of the metadata file passed in to be fit in the model